 Textured Vegetable Protein is a wonderful plant-based ingredient to use in ground beef recipes.
 I’ll show you how.
 But what is it exactly?
 How to cook with it?
-Is it healthy, or gluten-free, or vegan?
+Is it healthy, gluten-free, or vegan?
 What kind of easy TVP recipes should you try first?
 We have answers to every question you might have.

 What is TVP?

 It is a dehydrated ingredient that you can use in place of meat in vegan and vegetarian recipes.
 This product has helped thousands of people who wanted to change their diet to vegan or vegetarian but wanted to keep the texture of meat in their food.
 I personally think that it is the closest you can get in terms of texture to real ground meat.

 Is it a soy product?

 TVP is actually an abbreviation for Textured Vegetable Protein.
 However, you may come across the word Textured Soy Protein (TSP) or Soy Meat or Soybean Meat as well.